Book a Free Consultation

 Why Estate Planning Matters

-Creating a will and planning your estate gives you greater financial security and ensures you decide how your assets will be managed and distributed.
+Creating a will and planning your estate gives you greater financial security and ensures you decide how your assets may be managed and distributed.

-For many people, estate planning is something that only comes to mind when unexpected circumstances arise.
-Conversations about death and inheritance are usually uncomfortable, and it’s easy to treat them as concerns for the distant future.
-Yet, statistics show that around 60% of Australians still don’t have a will.
-Not having a will can leave you and your families vulnerable, if the unexpected happens.
+For many people, wills and estate planning are something that only comes to mind when unexpected circumstances arise, and usually still as a last measure.
+Conversations about death and inheritance are usually uncomfortable, and it is easy to treat them as concerns for the distant future.
+Yet, statistics show that around 60% of Australians still have not created a will for their future.
+Not creating and holding a valid will can leave you and your families vulnerable, if the unexpected happens.

 Every adult should have a will, particularly once they begin accumulate assets.
 These assets can be a home, buildings, savings, or inheritances.
-Major life events, like marriage or the birth of a child, are times to consider making a will.
+Major life events, like marriage or the birth of a child, are times to consider making wills.

 Without a valid will, your estate will be distributed according to intestacy laws, which differ across Australia’s states and territories.
-This means that those who die without a will:
+This means that those who die without valid wills:

 • Have no control over how their estate is divided or who inherits it